rkDEV-77/online-books-library-system/README.md

 Clicking a category navigates the user to /books/:category.

 ## Browse Books Page

 Functionality:
 Displays a grid/list of books that can be filtered by category or search.

 Includes:

-A search bar to filter books by title or author.
+A search bar to filter books by title.

 Dynamic routing so users can access books by visiting URLs like /books/fiction.